cpske/ISP/code-quality/docstrings.md

     :param a:  the first number to compare
     :param b:  another number to compare to a
-    :return:   the max of a and b
+    :returns:  the max of a and b
     :rtype:    float
     :raises TypeError: if a or b is not a number